Emission theory (relativity): History

 Albert Einstein is supposed to have worked on his own emission theory before abandoning it in favor of his special theory of relativity.
 Many years later R.S.
-Shankland reports Einstein as saying that Ritz's theory had been "very bad" in places and that he himself had eventually discarded emission theory because he could think of no form of differential equations that described it, since it leads to the waves of light becoming "all mixed up".
+Shankland reports Einstein as saying that Ritz's theory had been "very bad" in places and that he himself had eventually discarded emission theory because he could think of no form of differential equations that described it, since it leads to the waves of light becoming "all mixed up" and even "back up on itself".
+By this, Einstein meant that if an accelerating particle were to emit light in the direction of acceleration, then the later light would overtake the earlier light, reversing the sequence.

 Refutations of emission theory

 The following scheme was introduced by de Sitter to test emission theories:

 where c is the speed of light, v that of the source, c' the resultant speed of light, and k a constant denoting the extent of source dependence which can attain values between 0 and 1.
 According to special relativity and the stationary aether, k=0, while emission theories allow values up to 1.
 Numerous terrestrial experiments have been performed, over very short distances, where no "light dragging" or extinction effects could come into play, and again the results confirm that light speed is independent of the speed of the source, conclusively ruling out emission theories.